At-Fault Driver Won’t Contact Insurance

 What if I was uninsured?

 If you are uninsured and are injured in a car accident, California’s Prop 213 applies, and you’ll be unable to receive any compensation.
 This occurs even if you are not at fault.
 This is not a well-known proposition in California.
 Unfortunately, many have to find out after the accident occurs.
 The purpose behind this law is to encourage many to get automobile insurance.
-For more information, please visit our page here.
+For more information, you may contact one of our top litigation attorneys.

 Does the other driver have a duty to respond?